 While many Western countries still struggle with the issue, the Chinese have long been able to connect to the internet when using the metro.
 The boundary between digital and real life is gradually disappearing and internet connection is becoming a continuous state of being.
 For B2B, the most popular communication option in China is instant messaging.
 Meanwhile, for conversions, Alipay, the Alibaba Group's online payment solution, has 400 million active monthly users on mobile.
 Its features have evolved beyond connecting to a bank account and have won over many digital consumers, who are able to buy shares, find special discounts and invest money at appealing rates.

 China is one of the largest markets in the world, and also one of the most digital.
 The dual objective for companies wanting to gain a foothold in China is not only to understand the culture of its consumers, but also their digital culture.
+Tip: The easiest way to do this is by utilizing powerful tools such as the Meltwater social media management platform.
 In both cases, the fundamental mistake is seeking to duplicate strategies in different countries.
 On the contrary, the brand must be localised and adapted to local habits.
 Brands need to make a humble start from scratch in order to develop real expertise on this market.

 Since the creation of Linkfluence Asia in October 2015, Linkfluence has been supporting brands in their Asian development using insights drawn directly from Chinese social media by experienced local teams of data scientists and social media researchers.
 With this new service, Linkfluence is offering international groups a decisive competitive advantage: a guaranteed level of quality worldwide support from local specialists, positioned close to their strategic markets.